harimerla/harimerla/README.md

 - 🔭 Exploring the realms of machine learning
 - 🌱 Enthusiastic learner and researcher
-- 💼 Open to collaborations and projects in machine learning
+- 💼 Open to collaborations and projects in GenAI and LLM's
 - 🌟 Open to work opportunities in the field of machine learning
 - 📫 Reach me via:
   - Email: hmerla@uab.edu, harikrishnamerla@gmail.com